The efficient certification of knottedness and Thurston norm

 It suffices to prove this for elementary discs in a 0-handle, because once these are controlled, then the elementary discs in 1-handles are determined.
 Furthermore, in each 2-handle, there is always only one elementary disc type.
 An elementary disc $D$ properly embedded in a 0-handle $H$ is determined, up to normal isotopy, by its boundary curve.
 This curve is determined by its intersection with ${\cal F}^1$, with ${\cal F}^0$ and with $\partial H \cap R_\pm(M)$.
 It can run over each 1-handle of ${\cal F}$ at most once by Condition 1 and it can run over each component of $\partial H \cap R_\pm(M)$ at most once by Condition 4.
 Thus, there are only finitely many possibilities for its intersection with ${\cal F}^1$ and $\partial H \cap R_\pm(M)$, because $\partial H \cap R_\pm(M)$ consists of discs.
 Hence, there are only finitely many possibilities for its intersection with $\partial {\cal F}^0$, and so there are only finitely many possibilities for its intersection with ${\cal F}^0$.
 So, up to normal isotopy, there are only finitely many possibilities for $D$.
 Moreover, it is clear that once one is given the handle structure on ${\cal F}\cap \partial H$ and the arcs $\gamma \cap \partial H$, the possible elementary disc types are readily computable.

 6pt {\caps 5.5.
 Trivial and weakly trivial modifications} 6pt

 When a sutured manifold $(M, \gamma)$ with a handle structure ${\cal H}$ is decomposed along certain surfaces, then sometimes very little happens to $(M, \gamma)$ and ${\cal H}$.
-In [20], decompositions of this sort were considered, and the resulting changes to ${\cal H}$ were termed `trivial modifications'.
+In [21], decompositions of this sort were considered, and the resulting changes to ${\cal H}$ were termed `trivial modifications'.
 In this subsection, we briefly recall this term in this context, and then introduce a variant, known as a `weakly trivial modification'.

 Let $S$ be a standard, transversely oriented surface properly embedded in $(M, \gamma)$.
 Let $H_0$ be a 0-handle of ${\cal H}$.
-Then decomposition along $S$ results in a {\sl trivial modification} to $H_0$ if \item{(i)} each component of $S \cap H_0$ is parallel to a disc in $\partial H_0$ that is disjoint from $\gamma$; \item{(ii)} this component of $S \cap H_0$ has boundary entirely in ${\cal F}$; \item{(iii)} the disc in $\partial H_0$ intersects ${\cal F}$ in an annulus $A$, and each 0-handle of $A$ has index zero.
+Then decomposition along $S$ results in a {\sl trivial modification} to $H_0$ if \item{(i)} each component of $S \cap H_0$ is parallel to a disc in $\partial H_0$ that is disjoint from $\gamma$; \item{(ii)} this component of $S \cap H_0$ has boundary entirely in ${\cal F}$; \item{(iii)} the disc in $\partial H_0$ intersects ${\cal F}$ in an annulus $A$, and, in the induced handle structure on $A$, each 0-handle of $A$ has index zero.

 We say that decomposition along $S$ results in a {\sl weakly trivial modification} to $H_0$ if \item{(i)} each component of $S \cap {\cal F}$ is parallel in ${\cal F}$ to an arc or circle in $\partial {\cal F}$; \item{(ii)} in the resulting product region, each 0-handle of ${\cal F} - {\rm int}(N(S))$ has index zero; \item{(iii)} no component of $S \cap \partial H_0$ separates components of ${\cal F} - {\rm int}(N(S))$ with positive index.